64robots/puzzle/README.md

 yarn
 ```

-For developtment you can start a local server
+For development you can start a local server
 ```bash
 yarn serve
 ```